-Gatewell Therapy Center in Miami works with all eating disorders, including Binge Eating Disorder (BED), Anorexia Nervosa (AN), Bulimia Nervosa (BN), Other Specified Feeding or Eating Disorder (OSFED), and Avoidant/Restrictive Food Intake Disorder (ARFID).
+Gatewell Therapy Center in Miami works with all eating disorders, including Binge Eating Disorder (BED), Anorexia Nervosa, Bulimia Nervosa, Other Specified Feeding or Eating Disorder (OSFED), and Avoidant/Restrictive Food Intake Disorder (ARFID).
 We also treat subthreshold conditions and focus on emotional/compulsive eating, compulsive dieting, and compulsive exercise.

-Each Gatewell provider is an eating disorders specialist and works adeptly with disordered eating and culturally normative food issues and body image distress.
+Each Gatewell eating disorders therapist has specialized training and works adeptly with disordered eating and culturally normative food issues and body image distress.
 Gatewell practitioners actively promote the principles of Intuitive Eating and Health at Every Size® in their clinical work and in professional arenas.
-Gatewell providers are trained in Cognitive-Behavioral Therapy (CBT), Dialectical-Behavior Therapy (DBT), and Family-Based Treatment (FBT, also know as the Maudsley Approach), evidence-based approaches in the treatment of eating disorders.
+Gatewell's eating disorder counselors are trained in Cognitive-Behavioral Therapy (CBT), Dialectical-Behavior Therapy (DBT), and Family-Based Treatment (FBT, also know as the Maudsley Approach), evidence-based approaches in the treatment of eating disorders.
 Clinicians incorporate elements from Acceptance and Commitment Therapy (ACT), Interpersonal Therapy (IPT), and other effective techniques.

-Gatewell providers also work with parents and families around food/body issues presenting in children.
+Gatewell eating disorder therapists also work with parents and families around food/body issues presenting in children.
 Whether it's picky eating or a burgeoning disorder, early intervention is best; parents/guardians are the best allies in prevention and treatment.
 Our therapists consult with parents and families around their children's difficulties with food, incorporating Ellyn Satter's Division of Responsibility and Family-Based Treatment.

 Lose the Diet.
 Love Your Body.* Eat in Peace.